theo-armour/ucsf2/pookeepon-go/README.md

 -->

 _The development of the overall concept is still at an early stage.
-The following are some prelimary notes/thoughts._
+The following are some preliminary notes/thoughts._

 There's a zillion images of other people's anatomy, but you want to see the images of *your* anatomy.